alex-judy/discord-cancer-bot/README.md

-# Cancer Bot
+# Toxic Bot
-A Discord bot to perpetuate cancer to your discord server
+A Discord bot to perpetuate toxicity to your discord server

 ## Setup
 Running the bot for your own server is pretty simple.
 You first will need a bot token from Discord.
 The bot expects this token to be available via the environmental variable DISCORD_BOT_TOKEN